 Tolima Department Colombia Travel Guide

-Ibagué's food stands for the Tolima department and the broader Andean region of Colombia.
-The food emphasizes hearty, comforting dishes, often based on pork, chicken, rice, corn, and local tubers.
-It is deeply rooted in history, reflecting centuries of societal fusion.
+Ibagué's food represents the Tolima department and the broader Andean region of Colombia.
+The cuisine emphasizes hearty, comforting dishes, often based on pork, chicken, rice, corn, and local tubers.
+It is deeply rooted in history, reflecting centuries of cultural fusion.

 Key ingredients include pork (Cerdo), chicken (Pollo), rice (Arroz), potatoes (Papa), plantains (Plátano), and yuca (cassava).
 Flavor profiles blend sweet and savory notes, with cilantro, onions, and achiote (annatto) for characteristic color.